MetaMask/SIPs/SIPS/sip-12.md

   2. `schemes` - An optional non-empty array of prefixes that the snap expects for non-tld domain lookup.

-**Note:** Tld domains are presumed to end with "." and one of the `tlds`.
+**Note:** TLD domains are presumed to end with "." and one of the `tlds`.
 Non-tld domains are presumed to start with one of the `schemes` followed by ":" then the domain.
 Respectively, an example of each would be `hassan.lens` and `farcaster:hbm88`.

 ### Snap Implementation